 Can be stored tightly wrapped for 2-3 days at room temp or up to a week in the fridge.

 After the lovely afternoon, the evening turned into a warm intimate gathering with a traditional Christmas dinner.
 We were blessed enough to have Chef Roman Avril prepare a full turkey dinner (he used the red currant jelly in place and cranberry sauce, and it was to die for).
 It was washed down perfectly with cocktails made from Bonne Maman’s jam.
 I had no idea you could use jam in your bar cart!

 At the end of the day, all I can say is that I love working with them.
 It’s such a blessing to know what wholesome conversation can come about just from talking about jam.
 It is truly a universal, comforting product.

-If you are stumped on what to fill your loved ones stockings with this year, I definitely suggest a jar of Bonne Maman.
+If you are stumped on what to fill your loved one's stockings with this year, I definitely suggest a jar of Bonne Maman.
 There is a flavour for everyone.
 Or perhaps you could just get some for yourself and use it for your own incredible holiday creations.

-Photograph courtesy of Bonne Maman
+Images Courtesy of Bonne Maman